don-tnowe/godot-resources-as-sheets-plugin/README.md

     "Welp, it is what it sounds like!"

-A plugin for Godot 3 that adds a tab for editing folders of Resources as data tables.
+A plugin for Godot 3 (and 4!) that adds a tab for editing folders of Resources as data tables.
 It was made from neccessity when trying to develop another plugin.

 - Select multiple cells in one column (Shift/Ctrl+Click) to edit them in the Inspector simultaneously.
 - Multi-cell text editing (visible cursor not included, unfortunately)